breard-r/acmed/CONTRIBUTING.md

 The first way to help is to actually use the software and [report any bug you encounter](https://github.com/breard-r/acmed/issues).
 Do not hesitate to test the limits.

+## Improving the language

+Since the author is not a native English speaker, some of the texts used in this project should be fixed.

 ## Fix issues in dependencies

 ### nix